What are you looking for?

 Who is affected?

-- Mental illness indirectly affects all Canadians at some time through a family member, friend or colleague.
+- Mental illness indirectly affects all Canadians at some time either through their own experience, or that of a family member, friend or colleague.

 - In any given year, 1 in 5 people in Canada will personally experience a mental health problem or illness.